How do we research, choose and list Days?

 Where do you find all the Days?
 Are they real?
 Do you make them up?

 All of our Days, events and celebrations are researched by our team – we don’t make any of these up.
 We browse the Internet, watch the television, listen to the radio and read the newspaper to find out what people are celebrating; and we only include Days which people talk about, take part in, and tell their friends about.

 I have a great idea for a Day, how can I make one?

-Creating or promoting a new day can be a little complex, but you’ve a few options.
+Creating or promoting a new day can be a little complex, but you have a few options.
 Believe it or not, there’s no real legal process or requirement for creating a ‘day’.
 In most countries, a Day is only as ‘real’ as those who celebrate it make it!
 If enough people take part, share the word, then the Day is – as far as we’re concerned – real enough to be ‘official’.
 Why not head over to our submission page for consideration.
-Please do be aware that we are a PG-13 site and are used my many schools and need to ensure that we maintain our family friendly ethics, If you are suggesting an Adult themed day then this will not be considered.
+Please do be aware that we are a PG-13 site and are used by many schools and need to ensure that we maintain our family friendly ethics, If you are suggesting an Adult themed day then this will not be considered.

 Where to start?